Ishqiya (TV series): Plot

 Siddiqui Sahab passes away and Rumi is shattered and feels betrayed for not being able to help him.
 Azeem continues to behave coldly with Hamna but does not reveal to anyone about her past and the truth.
 When Hamza comforts Rumi after her father's death, she asks him whether he loves her to which he nods.
 Rumi asks him not to give her any false hopes and always remember that she too loves him.
-Rumi being unaware of his motive behind marrying her, advises Hamza not to become selfish in love and value others love as well, Hamza hugs her and his senses become overshadowed by her.
-He confesses same to his confidant, Shariq, that Rumi's tears make him uneasy and her happiness and well-being matters to him the most.
+Rumi being unaware of his motive behind marrying her, advises Hamza not to become selfish in love and value others' love as well, Hamza hugs her and his senses become overshadowed by her.
+He confesses same to his confidant, Shariq, that Rumi's tears make him uneasy and her happiness and well-being matter to him the most.
 Shariq says he has fallen in love with her which Hamza denies saying he has no place for love in his heart.
 Shariq tells him that Allah is much greater than his power of revenge and Allah has supported his love for Rumi.
 He advises him to give up on his revenge and accept his defeat (as he is in love with Rumaisa).

 Azeem warns Hamza of coming near Hamna and consequences of his doings.
 Hamza, having accepted his love for Rumi, asks Hamna to end this game and that he has deleted all her messages.
 When Hamna thinks it is his fear speaking, Hamza reveals that he is in love with Rumi.
 Hamna does not believe him and asks him to tell her the truth, if he really loves her, to which he agrees.